weskerty/zeninternet-chromium/README.md

 3. Make your changes and commit them with a descriptive message.
 4. Push your changes to your fork and create a pull request.

+   > Thanks to @YelehaUwU for the contributions on the pop-up UI!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.